 When I handed Him everything I held so close, it changed my perspective on success and how to handle disappointment.
-Now, my whole attitude and demeanor has changed.
-I wake up everyday with the mindset of honoring the Lord in everything I do, and it’s indescribable.
+Now, my whole attitude and demeanor have changed.
+I wake up every day with the mindset of honoring the Lord in everything I do, and it’s indescribable.

 It’s not to say you won’t have days where you fall off, mess up, or become wrapped up in your worldly identity, but it holds us accountable to get back on our feet and be better than we were yesterday.

 Before every FCA meeting, they say, “No perfect people allowed.”
 I love that statement because it proves that when our identity is in Christ, we are not perfect but instead, we are loved in the midst of our imperfections.
 No longer was my identity in what I did or the perceptions of others, but in God and His perfect plan for me.